 - K-Cups: It consists of an aluminum lid and a plastic cup.
 It is sealed perfectly so that optimum freshness is ensured.
 There is a filter inside the pod that prevents coffee grounds from mixing with the beverage.

 - Nespresso Pods: The pod is mainly of aluminum and it also seals the coffee grounds to ensure supreme freshness.
 Each capsule contains about 5-6 grams of coffee inside it.
-The interior of the capsule is lined with food-grade lacquer.
+The interior of these coffee capsules are lined with food-grade lacquer.

 Environmental Impact of K-Cups and Pods